-She's arrived, as promised, under the shadow of the night.
-Without the sound of trumpets or cries of war, this time.
-People of Camelot would not have accepted it any other way.
-Her brother has served her coming as a truce, some bloodless way to victory.
+She'd arrived, as promised, under the cover of the night.
+No sounds of trumpets or cries of war this time.
+The people of Camelot will not be informed until the daybreak.
+Her brother will serve her coming as a truce, a bloodless victory of some kind.

-In the court, she's presented as a captive.
-To please the crowds and to create an illusion of security.
+In the court, she'll be presented as a captive.
+To appease the crowds and create an illusion of security.

 And what a grand illusion it is.